Donrwalsh/donrwalsh.github.io/NOTES.md

 Now I'm messing around with the different data payloads and manipulating them to show the data I want.
 So far, I've had to deal with pretty odd naming conventions for the games but that was solved with a simple mapping yaml file.
 Other than that it's mostly been a matter of cozying up with the structure of the data and getting it to display things the way I want them to be displayed.
 I've got some work that I didn't commit from yesterday that has the page show a list of (proper) game names and then a readout of achievements completed out of total achievements.
 Thinking maybe some accordion structure from here?

+Pulled icons from https://www.steamgriddb.com/.
+Copyright concerns?
+I used an accordion template to get the ball rolling and the chevrons behave oddly.
+Otherwise, what I built here has all the core functionality that I want for this page.
+Jekyll logic is goofy, but it flows once you think about it the right ways.

 ## TODO:

 - [ ] Front page image is too large.
 Didn't load once for me, awkwardly.